It’s important for your professional growth to take a step back and learn from others.

 Elizabeth Churchill is the current Director of UX at Google.
 She has an extensive background in research science, psychology, artificial intelligence, cognitive science, human computer interaction and cognitive ergonomics.
 She has drawn from these different areas to have one of the most influential UX roles in the industry.

-She has over 150 publications and 50 patents to her name, as well as being the Executive Vice President of the Association of Computing Machinery.
+She has over 150 publications and 50 patents to her name, and served as Vice President of the Association of Computing Machinery.

 Read: Her extensive list of publications